drink-this/drink-this-frontend/README.md

 [Explore the backend repo](https://github.com/drink-this/drink-this-backend)
 <!-- badges here -->
 <!-- badges for last commit, commit activity, state of the build, dependencies up to date -->
 Drink This provides cocktail recommendations using a memory-based approach to collaborative filtering.
-Drink This is a cocktail recommendation app that provides cocktail recommendations to the user.
-In the front end of this app, we used ReactJS to provide a clean feel.
+In the front end of this app, we use React in concert with TailwindCSS to provide a clean feel.
 Movement between pages is smooth and seamless, as opposed to rendering views that may take time to load.
 Another look and feel to this is the frontend interaction with the backend.
 We displayed simple thumbnails of the cocktails consumed from the CocktailDB API from the backend.

 Check out our [Wiki](https://github.com/drink-this/drink-this-frontend/wiki) for more info.
 <!-- features, example of the ML code, link to demo vid, link to wiki homepage -->